rajveerb/lotus/REPLICATE.md

     ```
     Open the file in chrome trace viewer for visualization (Navigate to `chrome://tracing` URL in Google Chrome, upload the `viz_file.lotustrace` and visualize the trace)

-24. Run the below to generate hardware performance numbers for Fig 5:
+24. Run the below command for Image Classification pipeline to generate hardware performance numbers for Fig 5:
     ```bash
     bash scripts/cloudlab/LotusTrace_imagenet_vtune.sh
     ```